Emergency services community mourns death of Robinson police sergeant, former paramedic

 "We thank you immensely for your dedication and service to the Township of Robinson," Robinson EMS said on its Facebook page.

-Other agencies including the McKees Rocks Volunteer Fire Department, Oakdale Hose Co. and police departments in Ohio, Crescent and Moon townships also expressed their condolences and sympathies.
+Other agencies, including the McKees Rocks Volunteer Fire Department, Oakdale Hose Company and police departments in Ohio, Crescent and Moon townships, also expressed their condolences and sympathies.

 "The emergency services family has suffered a tremendous loss with the passing of Officer Sgt.
 Scott Patton with the Robinson Twp.
 Police Department," McKees Rocks firefighters said in their post.
 "Please keep his family, friends and brothers/sisters in uniform in your prayers."